 We may use certain financial instruments to hedge exposure to commodity price fluctuations on a portion of our crude oil and natural gas production.
-For further information, see note 15 to our financial statements for the year ended December 31, 2018 and further disclosure on page 10 of our MD&A for year ended December 31, 2018.
+For further information, see note 13 to our financial statements for the year ended December 31, 2019 and further disclosure on pages 11 and 12 of our MD&A for the year ended December 31, 2019.